A lot of questions come up when you consider using medical marijuana to relieve pain or treat a condition.

 You can assume that your health insurance policy won’t cover CBD or synthetic cannabis products beyond Cesamet, Marinol, and Syndros.
 In other words, it won’t cover CBD oil you buy at a local dispensary.
 And it won’t cover the “K2” or “Spice” you purchase online.

-The most likely reason for that lack of coverage is both types of products are unregulated.
+y reason for that lack of coverage is both types of products are unregulated.
 And in the case of CBD oil, there’s the added problem of some of it being illegal, too.
 CBD oil made from industrial hemp isn’t because it contains almost no THC.
 CBD oil made from marijuana, however, is because it can contain quite a bit of THC (and can make you feel high).

 Health insurance policies may someday cover medical marijuana.
 And CBD oil, too.
 Right now, though, that day seems far off.